osilander/bacterial-genomics-intro/ngs-qc/index.rst

 .. attention::

    The data we are using is "almost" raw data as it came from the machine.
 However, this data has been post-processed in two ways already.
 First, all sequences that were identified as belonging to the PhiX174 bacteriophage genome have been removed.
 This process requires some skills we will learn in later sections.
 Second, the |illumina| sequencing adapters have been removed as well already!
-The process is explained below but we are **not** going to do it.
+We will double check this below.

 This leads us to: